sachinkadadi14/SevenSenders-QATasks/README.md

                             2) A seperate Data.properties file is present which consists of globala variables stored - browser, URL, location to avoid hardcoding in main test. \
                            3) Base_Class is created to initialise the driver. \
 **Folder "src/test/java:** 1) This folder consists of actual test scripts writted to drive the automation of given application.\
-**Steps to execute the test scripts:** Right click and run the test class from src/test/java folder and click on " run as TestNG" to start the execution of test scripts.\
+**Steps to execute the test scripts:** Right click and run the test class from src/test/java folder and click on " run as TestNG" to start the execution of test scripts

 ### Test cases prepared are present in seperate folders attached.

+# Task 2 - SQL Task

+Seperate file **Task2- SQLtask** is present which consists of results for each task. \